Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Experiments

-The convergence plot of all baseline methods is presented in Fig.~\ref{fig_convergence_fashion}.
-We observe that \textit{FedAvg} has the best convergence, and all robust training will have a slightly higher loss upon convergence.
-This matches the observations in~\cite{madry2018towards} which states that training performance may be sacrificed in order to provide robustness for small capacity networks.
-As for the robustness performance shown in Fig.~\ref{fig_performance_fashion}, we observe that the aggregation of decentralized learning is vulnerable to adversarial attacks since both \textit{FedAvg} and \textit{FedAvg\_Robust\_Local} have decreased performance with an increasing number of server-client communications.
-Other baselines that utilized the asymmetrical communications have increasing robustness with more communication rounds although only a small number of perturbed examples ($n_s=64$) are transmitted.
-We also observe that when communication rounds reach 70, \textit{\model} starts to have similar performance as \textit{FedAvg\_Robust\_Local} while the latter is more resource-demanding as shown in Fig.~\ref{fig_efficiency_fashion}, where the pie plot size represents the running time.
-Overall, asymmetrical communications with perturbations increase model robustness and bias-variance based adversarial training is more effective for decentralized learning.
+The convergence plot of all baselines is presented in Fig.~\ref{fig_convergence_fashion}.
+We observe that {\tt FedAvg} has the best convergence, and all robust training will have a slightly higher loss upon convergence.
+This matches the observations in~\citep{madry2018towards} which states that training performance may be sacrificed in order to provide robustness for small capacity networks.
+For the model performance shown in Fig.~\ref{fig_performance_fashion}, we observe that the aggregation of federated learning is vulnerable to adversarial attacks since both {\tt FedAvg} and {\tt EAT} have decreased performance with an increasing number of server-client communications.
+Other baselines that utilized asymmetrical communications have increasing robustness with more communication rounds although only a small number of perturbed examples ($n_s=64$) are transmitted.
+We also observe that when communication rounds reach 40, {\tt \model} starts to outperform {\tt EAT} while the latter is even more resource-demanding than {\tt \model} (shown in Fig.~\ref{fig_efficiency_fashion}, where the pie plot size represents the running time).
+Overall, bias-variance based adversarial training via asymmetric communication is both effective and efficient for robust federated learning.